yohyamamoto/FLOSIC_compliation/README.md

 Your linking option line would looks something like below,

   `$(FFF) $(LFLAGS) $(OBJ) -o $(BIN) -L/home/usrname/lib/ -L/opt/ohpc/pub/libs/gnu8/openblas/0.3.7/lib/ -llapack -lopenblas $(LIBS)`

+In addition, if you are using scalapack you will need to specify the location of the scalapack.

+   -L/opt/ohpc/pub/libs/gnu8/openmpi3/scalapack/2.0.2/lib -lscalapack

 If everything is set up correctly in the FLOSIC code Makefile, you can hit: `make` (or `make -f Makefile.fedora`)